vishnuprasadboorla/DataBridge_Dashboard/README.md

 # DataBridge Dashboard for Managing Tabular Data

-**Screen Recording of DataBridge DashBoard:** "https://drive.google.com/file/d/1OKpXzuc2inGBxq3u-orE6J0q5KuRZC9x/view?usp=sharing"

 This is a Spring Boot-based project that allows users to manage, export, and import **tabular data** into a database.
 The application includes a user-friendly interface for interacting with the data stored in the database, with support for multiple formats like **CSV**, **JSON**, and **TXT**.
-Additionally, the application features a **dark mode** option for an improved user experience.
+Additionally, the application features a **dark mode** option for an improved user experience.<br>
+**Screen Recording of DataBridge DashBoard:** "https://drive.google.com/file/d/1OKpXzuc2inGBxq3u-orE6J0q5KuRZC9x/view?usp=sharing"

 ---

 ## Features